 - Over time, you may need walking sticks and walkers (consult the doctor for advice on what would suit the patient) and wheelchairs.

-Adaptations to make things easier for the caregiver Here are some possibilities:
+Adaptations to make things easier for the caregiver:

-Most discussions on home adaptations center on making life easier and safer for the patient, but home adaptations must also be considered to make it easier and more comfortable for the caregivers, too.
+Most discussions on home adaptations look at ways to make life easier and safer for the patient.
+But home adaptations must also be considered to make it easier and more comfortable for you.

 - Think of changes in the room so that you can be physically comfortable while helping the patient with various activities.